Phase 1 Environmental Site Assessment (Phase I ESA)

 What Happens During a Phase 2 ESA?

-Phase 2 ESA is the in-situ subsurface investigation that is necessary by the findings of a Phase 1 Environmental Site Assessment.
+A Phase 2 ESA is the in-situ subsurface investigation that is necessary by the findings of a Phase 1 Environmental Site Assessment.
 To illustrate, a Phase 2 ESA typically includes soil, soil gas, and groundwater testing, as well as laboratory analysis.
 Furthermore, the subsurface investigation can also include geophysical surveys to locate underground storage tanks (USTs) and pipelines.
-And the results of the investigation compare directly against environmental screening levels set by government agencies.
+The results of the investigation compare directly against environmental screening levels set by government agencies.
 Similarly, the use of vapor intrusion investigation tools assists in determining whether occupants of a property are facing health risks, or not.

 Other Possible Recommendations in a Phase 1 Environmental Site Assessment